 To do this, study the correct tongue and mouth position for each letter.

-Another method consists of dividing the Arabic alphabet in function of where they fall in the following categories:
+Another method consists of dividing the Arabic alphabet based on where they fall in the following categories:

 - Letters that are pronounced lightly (such as ت [ta], س [si], ك [ka] , ذ [dha]) and those with a stronger pronunciation (such as Sa, with its “s” pronounced like the English word “sun”, ت [ta] and ق [qa], which is pronounced by pressing the throat, as opposed to the letter “ka”, of which sound originates from the mouth).